GooFit/GooFit/docs/documentation.md

 order.
 Conceptually, Thrust will create one thread for each unique value of the iterator range thus created - that is, one per global bin - and have each thread invoke the indicated `operator` method.
-As a matter of organisation on the physical chip, it is likely that Thrust will actually create a thousand or so threads and have each thread evaluate as many bins as needed; but at any rate, the `operator(int, int, fptype*)` method will be called once per global bin.
+As a matter of organization on the physical chip, it is likely that Thrust will actually create a thousand or so threads and have each thread evaluate as many bins as needed; but at any rate, the `operator(int, int, fptype*)` method will be called once per global bin.